emacsmirror/varuga/README.md

 All dates and times you enter into varuga are in your local timezone. varuga automatically converts these into a set of configured timezones (specified in `varuga-clock-list`) for your correspondents' benefit.

+🙏 வருக வருக! (varuga varuga!) roughly translates to "Welcome" in Tamil.

 # How to use

 In a message mode buffer, run `M-x varuga-invite`, fill out the details.
 The email will be filled out with the ical and plain text parts.
 Add any other text you like and send!